aiegoo/obstruction/README.md

 1. Numbered
 2. List

-**Bold** and _Italic_ and `Code` text
+**Player** and _Opponent_ and `Territory` wqar

 [Link](url) and ![Image](src)
 ```

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For more details see [blog](http://www.papg.com/show?2XMX).

 ### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/aiegoo/obstruction/settings).
+You can select styles for dark and light console color.
+[repository settings](https://github.com/aiegoo/obstruction/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [Game Center](aiegoo.github.io/) or [contact support](https://36io.co) and we’ll help you sort it out.